Treatment for Uterine Fibroids

 What are the symptoms of Uterine Fibroids?

 Symptoms can range from moderate to severe.
 The most prevalent symptoms are constant or cyclical pelvic discomfort, heavy menstrual bleeding, and/or irregular or lengthy periods.
 In other circumstances, the fibroids can be found on top of the urinary bladder, preventing it from completely filling and causing frequent urination.
 A fibroid, in rare circumstances, may press on the ureter (tube connecting the kidney to the bladder) and obstruct urine flow into the bladder, resulting in kidney impairment.
-If you believe you may have uterine fibroids, look into treatment options and choose the one that interests you the most.
+If you believe you may have uterine fibroids, investigate treatment options, and choose the one that interests you the most.
 Continue your research and see whether any additional tests are required.
 Consult with your primary care doctor about getting you to the right specialist.
-You can also call to make an appointment with one of our MIVA Medical specialists.
+You can also call to make an appointment with one of our MIVA Medical experts.

 How is this procedure performed?

 MIVA Medical’s endovascular facility does the UFE procedure.
-It is completed as an outpatient.
+It is completed as an outpatient procedure.
 This procedure does not require general anesthesia.
 To keep patients comfortable throughout the treatment, we employ moderate sedation.
 It usually takes around 1-1.5 hours, with an hour’s rest in after you are out of the procedure.